Snowconic/Picture-organizer/README.md

 It will take every file with "Akito.extension" as the name, and all files with "Akito%.extension" as the name with any number of % symbols, and then place them in the "Akito Folder".

 "Garbage.jpg", due to having a different name, is placed in the "Garbage Folder" that was made for it.

+When put inside the folder, they're numbered to prevent duplicate names.